metabase/metabase/docs/databases/connections/postgresql.md

 ### Use an authentication provider

-{% include plans-blockquote.yyhtml feature="Authenticating with a provider" %}
+{% include plans-blockquote.html feature="Authenticating with a provider" %}

 Instead of a password, you can authenticate with a supported provider.